 - A particular venue like a wedding

-Using these examples, write at least five descriptive essay topic examples about a particular object, person, and memories.
-Leave a comment.
+Exercise: Using the examples above, write at least five descriptive essay topic examples about a particular object, person, opinions, and memories in the comment section.

-Now that you comprehend the meaning of descriptive essays let’s move on to the second category of essays – persuasive or argumentative essays.
+Now that you comprehend the meaning of descriptive essays, let’s move on to the second category -persuasive or argumentative essays.

-Bonus Writing Tip: – the general format of a persuasive or argumentative essay include;
+Bonus Writing Tip – the general format of a persuasive or argumentative essay includes;

 - Cover page (with student’s credentials and essay topic)

-- Introduction paragraph (with a thesis statement, background information, and the hook)
+- Introduction paragraph (with a thesis statement, background, and hook)

 - Paragraphs on one side of the argument (like why abortion should be permitted)

-- Paragraphs on the other side of the argument (like why abortion is immoral or limitations)
+- Paragraphs on the other side of the argument (like why abortion is immoral)

-- Your position – based on the facts you collected and your reasoning, which side has more weight?
+- Your position – which side has more weight?
 What have you learned?

 Some examples of persuasive or argumentative essay topics may include;